Input File Format

 Section Segmentations

 This section shows how to define portfolio segmentations.
-Segmentations allow you to analyze your portfolio's risk according to a hierarchical organization or another type of segmentation.
-A segmentation is composed of segments.
-There are 2 types of segmentations:
+Segmentations allow you to disaggregate your portfolio's risk according to a hierarchical organization or another type of classification.
+Segmentation is composed of segments.

-All segmentations must be complete, so that an element belongs to only one segment and the union of all segments constitutes the whole portfolio.
-Every segmentation must have a segment named 'unassigned' defined in an implicit way.
-If a obligor (or an asset) does not belong to any segment, then it is considered part of the 'unassigned' segment.
-Finally, there are 2 special segmentations: 'obligors' (one segment per obligor) and 'assets' (one segment per asset), and in these cases you don't need to specify all the segments, because these are defined implicitly.
+All segmentations must be complete so that an asset belongs to only one segment and the union of all segments constitutes the whole portfolio.
+Each segmentation has a segment named 'unassigned' that is implicitly declared.
+If an asset does not belong to any segment, then it is considered part of the 'unassigned' segment.
+We recommend creating a segmentation with no segments in order to evaluate the whole portfolio losses (all losses will accumulate in the 'unassigned' segment).

 Example